DustCar/Unreal-Gaming-Programming-Notes/README.md

 - _TimeLimit_: Decorator node that aborts execution after a set time.
 Resets the timer when the node becomes relevant again.
 - etc...

+To add Decorators, right-click on the node you want, and select "Add Decorator".

 #### Flow Control
 With Decorators, there are additional options that can affect how the BT flows.
 These options can be found under **Flow Control**.
 It is in the details tab of a Decorator when it is clicked on.
 Most decorator nodes have these and it has a setting called "Obsever aborts".